ajeeshpu/HTML-Samples/README.md

 Usage
 =====

-1. npm install (inside the project install)
+1. npm install (inside the project folder)
 2. node app.js (you will have the node server at localhost:3000)
 3. In your browser type in http://localhost:3000/